opendocsg/slw-judgments-backfill/2016_SGCA_55/report.md

  (a) Lee and Sia were jointly and severally liable for the Commerzbank pledge since both signed off on the Commerzbank pledge.
 Their joint participation fell within the principle in Re Carriage Cooperative Supply Association (1884) 27 ChD 322 (“ Re Carriage ”) that fiduciaries’ liability for a breach of duty will be joint and several where the fiduciaries jointly participated in the act leading to that breach.
 We note that in Judgment (Liability) (HC) the Judge appeared to have proceeded on the assumption that issue estoppel did not arise as to joint and several liability; neither did the Court of Appeal in Judgment (Liability) (CA) explicitly address it.

 (b) Lee’s breach caused Dynasty’s loss.
 The “but for” test, which was applicable under BVI law to determine causation, was satisfied since Lee’s signing of the pledge was part of a single cause.
 It would have been speculative to say what would otherwise have happened if Lee did not sign the pledge.
-The Judge held that the _Judgment (Liability) (CA)_ could not have resulted in issue estoppel as to causation, because the fourth requirement of identity of subject matter (see _Lee Tat Development Pte Ltd v Management Corporation Strata Title Plan No 301_ [2005] 3 SLR(R) 157 at [14]–[15] and _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd (nTan Corporate Advisory Pte Ltd and others, other parties) and another appeal_ [2015] 5 SLR 1104 at [98]) was not satisfied.
+The Judge held that the _Judgment (Liability) (CA)_ could not have resulted in issue estoppel as to causation, because the fourth requirement of identity of subject matter (see _Lee Tat Development Pte Ltd v Management Corporation Strata Title Plan No 301_ <span class="citation">[2005] 3 SLR(R) 157</span> at [14]–[15] and _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd (nTan Corporate Advisory Pte Ltd and others, other parties) and another appeal_ <span class="citation">[2015] 5 SLR 1104</span> at [98]) was not satisfied.

 (c) As regards Dynasty’s losses, the Judge made the following holdings: